spacetimeengineer/steamware/README.md

 Sure! but your better off adding your own flavor to it.
 It is about creation and steamware is just step in the right direction.
 I am here to support all commerce!
 I am also interested in what people can create!

+## Installation :

+The steamware.py script can run without any dependencies but the scripts which it generates do require an an openscad instance to view/render/photograph Steamware.

+On Linux :

+    $ sudo apt-get install openscad

+If you are using Windows or MacOS go to :  https://openscad.org/downloads.html

 ## **bu** : Basis Unit
 **bu** makes reference to the 'basis-unit' and essentially defines the initial scale of the part within the track string.
 Specifically it makes reference to the length, width and hieght of each block unit within the **steamware** coordinate system assuming a scale modiier instruction was applied which would yield a basis unit as three times greater or one third the size.
 Basis-units are not physical, they are the frame in which a track-string defines a **steamware** element.
 The *block units* themselves are physical and derive from **basis units** but are slightly smaller due to the **fit-padding** which is subtracted however upon transitions, a coupler mesh is applied for every spatial transition instruction character in a track string so that the padding wont interfere with binding intentions.
 It is important to note that binding is not ensured because blocks are adjacent, only if there is a track string.